daniel-araujo/proctal/README.rst

 systems.
 This section will not go into too much detail about them but will show you how you can create a development build to tinker with the source code.

-First you need to run the ``init`` script.
-This will fetch some dependencies that don't have to be installed in your system and also prepare the autotools.
+First you need to run the ``bootstrap`` script.
+This will fetch some additional libraries for you and also set up the autotools.

 .. code :: sh

-	$ ./init
+	$ ./bootstrap

 At this point you can follow the instructions given in the Installation_ section but you will most likely want to work strictly inside the project